atom-moyer/getpy/README.md

 # GetPy - A Simple, Fast, and Small Hash Map for Python

-The goal of GetPy is to fill the need for high performance python dictionary which integrates into the NumPy ecosystem.
+The goal of GetPy is filling the need for high performance python dictionary that integrates into the NumPy ecosystem.

 ## Installation
 `pip install git+https://github.com/atom-moyer/getpy.git`